ntop/ntopng/doc/src/alerts/local_network_checks.rst

 Checks for SYN Flood.

-A SYN Flood is a common form of DDoS attack  that can target any system connected to the Internet and providing TCP services like web server, email server, file transfer.A SYN flood is a type of TCP State-Exhaustion Attack  that attempts to consume the connection state tables present in many infrastructure components,such as load balancers, firewalls and IPS.
+A SYN Flood is a common form of DDoS attack that can target any system connected to the Internet and providing TCP services like web server, email server, file transfer.
+A SYN flood is a type of TCP State-Exhaustion Attack that attempts to consume the connection state tables present in many infrastructure components, such as load balancers, firewalls and IPS.

 The alert is sent when the number of received SYN exceeds the threshold.